In addition to the general admission requirements of the University, the following program-specific requirements must be met:

 Candidates must receive an acceptable departmental review of the full application.

 All students seeking admission to the D.P.T. program must apply through the centralized application system (www.ptcas.org).
-Applicants are required to complete all components of their application by the hard deadline of November 1st.
+Applicants are strongly encouraged to complete all components of their application by the November deadline.
 Applications are not reviewed until all materials are received by Arcadia.
 (This includes the PTCAS application, the required recommendations, and GRE scores.)

 Assured Admission Students